-London government: including Mayor and GLA, London Trading Standards Institute, Public Health England, London Fire Brigade, London Councils;
+London government: including Mayor and GLA, London Trading Standards and National Trading Standards, Public Health England, London Fire Brigade, London Councils;

-National government: Food Standards Agency, Health and Safety Executive, Department of Communities and Local Government, Department of Food and Rural Affairs, Local Government Association;
+National government: Food Standards Agency, Health and Safety Executive, Department for Levelling Up, Housing and Communities, Department of Food and Rural Affairs, Local Government Association;

 Universities: Middlesex University, University of the West of England and London Metropolitan University.